Glen Burnie (Hopkinsville, Kentucky)

-Glen Burnie, near Hopkinsville, Kentucky, dates from around 1830.
+Glen Burnie is a brick house situated near Hopkinsville, Kentucky.
+It dates from around 1830.
 It was listed on the National Register of Historic Places in 1979.

-It is a two-story, five-bay Federal-style brick house, with brick laid in Flemish bond.
+It is a two-story, five-bay Federal-style house, with brick laid in Flemish bond.
 It has a central passage plan, a molded brick cornice and a Greek Revival-style porch which is believed to be original.
 It was originally L-shaped and a one-story extension was added later.